Last Updated on June 24, 2026

 Coastal Charters provides the boat, tackle, and bait.
 You bring sunscreen, a fishing license, and any food or drink for the trip.
 After the trip, services are available to clean your catch and bag it for the ride home.

-Half-day bay trips work for families and first-timers.
-Full-day offshore runs target reefs and rigs where larger fish hold.
-Extended trips (12+ hours) access deep water for tuna, wahoo, and billfish.
+Half-day bay trips work well for families and first-timers.
+Full-day offshore runs target reefs and rigs where larger fish congregate.
+Extended trips (12+ hours) reach deep water for tuna, wahoo, and billfish.

 Book your trip or call 361-850-0909 to discuss what you want to catch.
 We’ll match you with the right trip for the season.